Monica Gruber PhD

 Professor Phil Lester is the group's Principal Scientist.
 Phil works on the population dynamics, ecology and control of social insects (ants, bees and wasps).
 Phil's work on invasive ants in the Pacific began in Tokelau in 2002.
 He leads the Novel Invertebrate Pest Control Technologies programme in the National Science Challenge.
 Phil’s research goals include developing socially acceptable, cost-effective, and targeted next-generation technologies, tools, and strategies to control invertebrate pests in natural and production ecosystems to protect taonga species and minimise risk to production.

 Meghan Cooling's PhD studied population declines of yellow crazy ants.
-She has worked on ecological field surveys in Hawaii, Canada and Australia.
+She has worked on ecological field surveys in Hawaii, Canada, New Zealand and Australia.
 Meghan plays a major role in the on-going development of the Pacific Invasive Ant Toolkit.
 She has also assisted with ant control work in Tokelau.

-Tamlyn McKenzie completed a Masters degree in Conservation Biology at Victorai Unviersity in 2016.
+Tamlyn McKenzie completed a Masters degree in Conservation Biology at Victoria University of Wellington in 2016.
 Passionate about conservation and outreach, Tamlyn volunteers with The Society of Conservation Biology and New Zealand Forest & Bird Society.
 Tamlyn has joined the team to work on the Coconut Pests and Diseases Toolkit.

-Ganges Lim's PhD research at Victoria University focuses on functional ecology and biodiversity in coastal plants.
-Having spent more than a decade as a teacher, Ganges will be helping to develop educational resources for use in the Pacific, around the theme of 'People in their environment'.
+Ganges Lim's PhD research at Victoria University of Wellington focuses on functional ecology and biodiversity in coastal plants.
+Having spent more than a decade as a teacher and curriculum developer, Ganges will be helping to develop educational resources for use in the Pacific, around the theme of 'People in their environment'.

 Antoine Felden investigated the molecular mechanisms underlying behaviour of the invasive Argentine ant in his PhD.
 Antoine has been contributing to ant control work and French translations for the Pacific Invasive Ant Toolkit.
-Antoine is now a postdoctoral researcher at Victoria University.
+Antoine is now a postdoctoral researcher at Victoria University of Wellington.

-Evan Brenton-Rule completed his PhD at Victoria University, combining research on invasive species, biosecurity and law.
+Evan Brenton-Rule completed his PhD at Victoria University of Wellington, combining research on invasive species, biosecurity and law.
 He has assisted with workshops and ant control work in Tuvalu and Tokelau, and contributed to the Pacific Invasive Ant Toolkit.
 Evan is now working at the New Zealand Ministry of Primary Industries.

-Jess Russell worked with us while she completed her Masters at Victoria University.
+Jess Russell worked with us while she completed her Masters at Victoria University of Wellington.
 Her Masters research experimented with increasing viral resistance in honey bees through the transinfection of beneficial bacteria.
 Jess helped out with outreach resources and setting up surveys.
 Jess now works at the New Zealand Ministry of Primary Industries.

 Allan Burne contributed to the Pacific Invasive Ant Toolkit and held a key role in leading capacity-building workshops and ant management programmes in Kiribati and Tokelau.
 Allan's PhD research studied the effect of invasive wasps on native ants in the New Zealand beech forests.
 Allan works at the Ministry of Primary Industries as an advisor on emerging risks to New Zealand biosecurity.